Sandwich: 01304 812300 • Deal: 01304 380914 enquiries@jdilnotsmith.co.uk

 What happens when someone dies in a Care Home?

-If the doctor is unsure about the actual cause of death even if it was clearly from natural causes, or if the deceased died suddenly and had not been under a doctor’s care during the past 14 days, or the death is unnatural, they will contact the coroner.
+If the doctor is unsure about the actual cause of death even if it was clearly from natural causes, or if the deceased died suddenly, or the death is unnatural, they will contact the coroner.

 What happens when someone dies in a Hospice or Hospital?